(N/A) $\rightarrow$ Seed: The ovules after fertilisation develop into seeds.

 $\rightarrow$ Above the hilum is a small pore called the micropyle.

-$\rightarrow$ Within the seed, coat is the embryo, consisting of an embryonal axis and two cotyledons.
+$\rightarrow$ Within the seed coat is the embryo,consisting of an embryonal axis and two cotyledons.
 The cotyledons are often fleshy and full of reserve food materials.

 $\rightarrow$ At the two ends of the embryonal axis are present the radicle and the plumule.

-$\rightarrow$ In some seeds such as castor the endosperm formed as a result of double fertilisation, is a food storing tissue.
+$\rightarrow$ In some seeds such as castor,the endosperm formed as a result of double fertilisation is a food-storing tissue.

-$\rightarrow$ In plants such as bean, gram and pea, the endosperm is not present in mature seeds and such seeds are called non-endospermous.
+$\rightarrow$ In plants such as bean,gram,and pea,the endosperm is not present in mature seeds and such seeds are called non-endospermous.

-$(b)$ Structure of Monocotyledonous seed :
+$(b)$ Structure of a Monocotyledonous seed: